Trails for everyone, forever

 • Camera

-• Book, cards, frisbee, games or other entertainment items for yourself or to share with the crew
+• Book, cards, frisbee, games or other entertainment items for yourself or to share with others

 Do NOT Bring: